Dr. Michael Berler, LP - Therapist at Grow Therapy

 Virtual

 Hello, My name is Michael Berler, Ph.D., I'm a psychologist from San Antonio.
 I have a background in private practice and leadership roles at teaching hospitals in Houston and San Antonio.
 I define the process of therapy as a temporary, guided journey of healthy changes, in a judgement free zone.
-The other main element that specifically differentiates the process therapy is confidentiality.
-Confidentiality can be thought of as a "vault" containing anything and everything you tell me in our sessions.
-It remains locked in your vault; and only you have the combination to your vault.
+The other main element that specifically differentiates the process of therapy is confidentiality.
+Confidentiality can be thought of as a " steel vault" containing anything and everything you tell me in our sessions.
+It remains locked in your vault; and only you have the combination.
 There are exceptions to confidentiality that we'll discuss during out first session.
-I combine the two most effective treatment models that have been proven empirically.
+I combine the two most effective treatment models that have been proven empirically that these models give a person a "system of change."
 Meaning these models of therapy have been studied or researched; and their effectiveness data, have been submitted and published in the professional literature over many decades.
 The first model that's referred to as Cognitive Behavior Therapy (CBT) examines the powerful domino effect between our thoughts, feelings and behavior choice patterns of the individual seeking therapy.
-The other model I practice examines the domains of the biological origins of feelings and behaviors, and how this domain interacts with the internal way we think of ourselves, that impacts the important relationships in our lives, both inside and outside of our family's.
+The other model I practice examines the domains of the biological origins of feelings and behaviors, and how this domain interacts with the internal way we think of ourselves, that impacts the important relationships in our lives, inside and outside of our family.
 I look forward to and appreciate those who ask me to join them, as a temporary guide, on their therapeutic journey.
-As I remain a neutral consultant regarding their efforts to become the best possible version of their internal sense of self.
-Remember that the process of therapy is more like a marathon versus a sprint.
-Although, also remember, that of both these metaphotrical examples have their own time intervals as well.
+As I remain a neutral "consultant" regarding one's efforts to become the best possible version of their internal sense of self.
+The process of therapy is more like a marathon versus a sprint.
+Although, also remember, that of both these metaphorical examples have their own time intervals as well.

 What can clients expect to take away from sessions with you?